-Back in August last year I announced on this blog that the Deployment Manager Team had decided to release our product on Wednesdays.
-In fact, I said we were going to release every Wednesday.
+Back in August 2013, the Redgate development team I work with decided that they will only release their product on Wednesdays.
+In fact, they decided they were going to release every Wednesday.

 We were keen to get away from the ‘opportunist’ release process we had fallen into, where we released whenever an opportunity arose.
-This resulted in an irregular deployment cadence and had the side-effect that we were continually agonizing over whether ‘now’ was a good time to ship.
-Release Wednesdays, our initiative to release every Wednesday and only on Wednesdays, was intended to fix that while ensuring the product code is in a constantly shippable state and we didn’t swamp our uses in new version notifications.
+This had resulted in an irregular deployment cadence and had the side-effect that we were continually agonizing over whether ‘now’ was a good time to ship.
+Release Wednesdays – our initiative to release every Wednesday and only on Wednesdays – was intended to fix that, while ensuring the product code was still in a constantly shippable state and we didn’t swamp our uses in new version notifications.

 So, what happened?
-Well, since the inception of Release Wednesdays six months ago, we’ve released Deployment Manager 23 times and have settled into a really solid, comfortable deployment.
+Well, since the inception of Release Wednesdays, the team have released the two products they have worked on in that period over 75 times and have settled into a really solid, comfortable deployment cadence.

-When discussing Deployment Manager’s frequent, regular releases I find myself using the metaphor or a train running to a timetable.
+When discussing our frequent, regular releases I find myself using the metaphor of a train running to a timetable.
 It helps to communicate a few key concepts of our approach:

 - Releases happen on a deliberate schedule

 - A release delivers cargo (features, bug fixes, enhancements) to a destination (the users)

 - The team needs to get its cargo ready in time for the next scheduled release.
 If they miss that, then the release will not wait for them and the cargo has to wait for the next scheduled release.